Omarelheni/github-insight-back/README.md

 # Project Name

-Short description: A FastAPI backend for explaining and detailing github project with RESTful APIs, data validation, and async support.
+Short description: A FastAPI backend for explaining and detailing GitHub projects using AI with RESTful APIs, data validation, and async support.

 ## Table of Contents